ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-20-theres-no-such-things-as-a-microservice.markdown

 In my personal view the most important aspect of a microservice is that it's oriented around a single business capability, often a departments role in the larger system.
 We can break down larger business models into smaller sections using Domain Driven Design.
 We 'decompose' the business domain into these sub-domains/bounded contexts and we can use that as our guidelines for the services we need to build.
-We cant then follow our other princples of loose coupling, and independent deployability to deliver scalable, resilient services.
+We cant then follow our other principles of loose coupling, and independent deployability to deliver scalable, resilient services.

 ### What microservices aren't

 So microservices isn't a thing you build or deploy.
 Microservices is a way of designing a service, that you then build and deploy.

 A microservice isn't a container in a containerized application, whatever the orchestrator that runs it, or the cloud it runs in.
 Containers are a hosting model, like a lightweight VM.
-I could take any monolithic application, that hasnt been decomplosed to bounded contexts, that has low cohesion and lots of coupling, is developed by any number of teams, and run that in a container.
+I could take any monolithic application, that hasn't been decomposed to bounded contexts, that has low cohesion and lots of coupling, is developed by any number of teams, and run that in a container.
 Being the container won't make it a microservice.

 Now I'll be honest, I do often call services, that I have developed in a microservices way, a microservice.
 I do this as shorthand to show the architectural mindset I used to design it, and often the operational model I envision to continue it's development long term.